Crossing number (graph theory): Complete graphs and graph coloring

 crossings.
 This formula gives values of 1, 3, 9, 18, 36, 60, 100, 150, 225, 315 for p = 5, ..., 14; see sequence in the On-line Encyclopedia of Integer Sequences.

 The conjecture is that there can be no better drawing, so that this formula gives the optimal number of crossings for the complete graphs.
 An independent formulation of the same conjecture was made by Thomas L. Saaty in 1964.

 Saaty further verified that this formula gives the optimal number of crossings for p ≤ 10 and Pan and Richter showed that it also is optimal for p = 11, 12.

 The Albertson conjecture, formulated by Michael O. Albertson in 2007, states that, among all graphs with chromatic number n, the complete graph K_{n} has the minimum number of crossings.
 That is, if the conjectured formula for the crossing number of the complete graph is correct, then every n-chromatic graph has crossing number at least equal to the same formula.
 The Albertson conjecture is now known to hold for n ≤ 16.

+The rectilinear crossing number of complete graphs differs from the (topological) crossing number, and is closely related to Sylvester's four point problem in geometric probability.